An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: The Proposed Sparse Estimator

 Based on the multiple estimates $\hat{\bm T}_{k}$'s and $\hat{\bm D}_{k}$'s, we consider the ensemble estimate of $\bm \Omega$ as follows

 The estimate in \eqref{eq: approach-2:omega} is able to achieve good estimation accuracy since it reduces the variability in the estimates of $\tilde{\bm T}$ and $\tilde{\bm D}$.
-It is worth pointing out that we do not consider the averaged estimate $\bar{\bm \Omega}$ based on the ensemble of $\hat{\bm \Omega}_{k}$
+It is worth pointing out that we do not consider the averaged estimate $\bar{\bm \Omega}$ based on the ensemble of $\hat{\bm \Omega}_{k}$ as in Zheng et al. (2017) \cite{Zhang17}

 The reason is that the estimation error of $\hat{\bm \Omega}_{k}$ is already aggregated by the estimation error of $\hat{\bm T}_{k}$ and $\hat{\bm D}_{k}$.
 As shown in the simulations in Section \ref{sec: simulation:omega}, the estimate $\bar{\bm \Omega}$ does not give good performance on the estimation.